-With a little planning, you can turn rest days into growth days.
-Just because you're not going to the gym, it doesn’t mean you should lie in bed.
-From jogging and stretching to yoga, there are plenty of ways to continue to achieve fitness results.
+When you're overly busy, it's normal to take a break from our exercise routine.
+But don't sweat it!
+With a little planning, you can turn relaxation days into growth days which are essential for weight loss progression.
+From walking and stretching to yoga, there are plenty of ways to continue to achieve weight loss and fitness results.

 Want to learn more?
 Here are six must do's on the days when you don't work out:

 Let's be honest: most of us don't take the time to stretch before and after exercise.
 We rush to the gym, complete our workouts, and then go back home.
 Stretching is one of the most important yet overlooked aspects of fitness.